-.At McNamara and Associates we have a REAL approach to personal injury claims.
-As a firm that has been around for more than 80 years we are:-
+At McNamara Law we have a REAL approach to personal injury claims.

 As a firm that has been around more than 80 years we are:-

 1. Reliable

 As a local law firm with families and connections to the Ipswich region, we place a high value on offering high quality legal help to our clients, our reputation depends upon it!